noahdgrant/dotfiles/README.md

 $ ./setup.sh
 ```

 Then use GNU Stow to create symlinks.
-Don't link the `scripts` directory
+Don't link the `scripts/` directory

 ```bash
 $ stow <package>
 ```

-Restart the terminal for the changes to take affect.
+Restart the terminal for the changes to take affect

 ### Font